 How to Make Better Things Fall Together

 I would like you to meet two heroes today.
-The first is a fictional 13-year-old, Meg Murry created by Madeleine L’Engle in her award-winning, hugely successful young adults book A Wrinkle of Time published in 1962.
-Meg has a flaming hot temper and her mental script runs along the uncharitable lines of ‘a delinquent, that’s what I am’.
-One of the few people who truly got Meg was her father who has upped and disappeared.
+The first is a fictional 13-year-old, Meg Murry, created by Madeleine L’Engle in her award-winning, hugely successful young adults book A Wrinkle of Time, published in 1962.
+Meg has a flaming hot temper, and her mental script runs along the uncharitable lines of ‘a delinquent, that’s what I am’.
+One of the few people who truly got Meg was her father, who has upped and disappeared.
 Spoiler alert.
 We go on to discover that The Black Thing (think the king of all dementors) or IT, is taking over the Universe, planet by planet.
 IT also has Meg’s dad imprisoned very much like a fossil caught in amber.
-Meg and gang have your usual adventures travelling through time and space and are predictably successful in defeating IT and bringing dad back.
+Meg and the gang have your usual adventures travelling through time and space and are predictably successful in defeating IT and bringing dad back.

 There are several other ladies I can have you similarly meet and greet.
 You see, while the USA has bust – in a rather spectacular fashion – the myth long propagated by every Hollywood sci-fi, war, and fantasy film about America saving the world, I am holding on to another belief advanced by authors of dystopian fiction and proven by real-life examples.
 It is the women who will save the world.
 Or rather, mothers will.
 To be even more specific, thinking like a mother will, as advanced so brilliantly by Yifat Susskind in her TED talk In Uncertain Times, Think Like a Mother.

 Jane Addams advocates that ‘the good we secure for ourselves is precarious and uncertain until it is secured for all of us and incorporated into our common life.’
-The crisis has brought many of us at crossroads in our careers.
-Some of us facing loss of jobs and loss of income, forcing our hand.
+The crisis has brought many of us a crossroads in our careers.
+Some of us are facing the loss of jobs and loss of income, forcing our hand.
 For others, the crisis has lessened the sheen off the corporate ladder.
-I submit that thinking like a mother, by seeing the needs of others, by working to narrow the gaps in equality, by loving with all our might, we will not only save others, we shall also save ourselves.
+I submit that thinking like a mother, by seeing others’ needs, by working to narrow the gaps in equality, by loving with all our might, we will not only save others, we shall also save ourselves.

 Good things are falling apart.
 By thinking like a mother, we can make better things fall together.